shenki/linux-on-microwatt/README.md

 connection on the Arty.

-To do this we use a fork of u-boot that supports Microwatt and the LiteEth periperhal.
+To do this we use a fork of u-boot that supports Microwatt and the LiteEth peripheral.
 Follow the instructions above and instead of flashing Linux, flash u-boot.elf to the same location:

 ```